AndyV773/bcg-test/README.md

 - Home
   - I have made sure that the website has achieved a 100% accessibility score in Lighthouse testing, ensuring it is user-friendly and accessible to all visitors.
-  - To do this I adjusted text colors and button sizes.
+  - To do this I adjusted text colors/shadows, backgrounds and button sizes.

 ![lighthouse test results of home page reading 100% on accessibility](assets/media/lighthouse-index.webp)